Security Architecture Fit Evaluation

 Controls only count when they are implemented and proven.

-Z1 can return after implementation to verify agreed controls, refresh residual risk, and produce evidence useful for audit, insurers, regulators, and executive assurance.
+Z1 can return after implementation to review evidence of agreed control implementation, refresh residual risk, and produce evidence useful for audit, insurers, regulators, and executive assurance.

-SAFE Validate loop from conditions set to controls implemented, controls verified, residual risk updated, and decision closed
+SAFE Validate loop from conditions set to controls implemented, evidence reviewed, residual risk updated, and closure status prepared for client review

 Where SAFE fits